MintMCP

 How does MintMCP ensure audit trails for compliance standards like SOC 2, HIPAA, and GDPR?

 MintMCP maintains complete audit trails of every MCP interaction, access request, and configuration change.
-The platform logs all tool calls with timestamps, user identities, data accessed, and operation outcomes.
-For SOC 2 compliance, these logs demonstrate access controls and system monitoring.
+The platform logs tool calls with timestamps, user identities, data accessed, and operation outcomes.
+For SOC 2 review workflows, these logs demonstrate access controls and system monitoring.
 For HIPAA-related requirements, the audit trails support security review and access logging around protected health information workflows.
 For GDPR-related obligations, the logs support access reviews and processing activity documentation.
 The security documentation provides detailed information on audit capabilities and compliance features.

 MintMCP Agent Activity Dashboard